oroinc/documentation/user_guide/glossary.rst

    Lead
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, such that probability of the actual sales is not yet high or impossible to define, and an instance of the Lead entity
+Its :term:`records <Record>` represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, such that probability of the actual sales is not yet high or impossible to define.

    Opportunity
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent potential or actual sales to a new or established customer
+Its :term:`records <Record>` represent highly probable potential or actual sales to a new or established customer.

    Customer
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent people or businesses you have sold or are selling goods and/or services to, and an instance of the Customer entity
+Its :term:`records <Record>` represent people or businesses you have sold or are selling goods and/or services to.
+Also addressed as "Customer Identity".

    Workflow
       A sequence of industrial, administrative of other processes applied to a piece of work from initiation to completion and a system :term:`entity <Entity>` with :term:`records <Record>` that represent such a sequence.

    Attribute
       A characteristic of an entity.
 For example, a zip-code and and a street name are attributes of an address.

    Field
-      Another name of an :term:`attribute <Attribute>`
+      Another name of an :term:`attribute <Attribute>` .

+   Customer Identity
+      See :term:`Customer`

+   Web Customer
+      A :term:`Customer Identity` used within :term:`Magento channels <Magento Channel>`.

+   Magento Channel
+      A :term:`Channel` used to collect data from :term:`Magento`-based store.

+   B2B Customer
+      A :term:`Customer Identity` used within :term:`B2B channels <B2B Channel>`.

+   B2B Channel
+      A :term:`Channel` used to collect data related to business-to-business activities.

+   Contact
+      A system :term:`entity <Entity>`.
+Its :term:`records <Record>` represent actual people contacted in the course of sales activities.

+   Lifetime Sales Value
+      Total amount of money recieved from the :term:`Customer` and registered in OroCRM.